Mun-Min/Python_Banking_Script/README.md

                     3. The average of the changes in Profit/Losses over the entire period
                     4. The greatest increase in profits over the entire period
                     5. The greatest decrease in losses over the entire period

+<div style="background-color: #FFFF00; font-size:18px">Your final script should print the analysis to the terminal and export a text file with the results</div>